 - Overly Long Gag:

-- The parody of reality shows where Key as not!
-Gordon Ramsay keeps getting Peele's hopes up, then trashing them back down, over and over and over.
+- In "Gideon's Kitchen", Gideon keeps getting Drew's hopes up, then trashing them back down, over and over and over.

 - The "East/West Bowl" ventures into this territory.

 - Overly Nervous Flop Sweat: The "Clear History" sketch.
-It's taken Up to 11, of course.
+It's taken Up to Eleven, of course.

 - Pirate Girl: "Pirate Chatney" featuring a (male) pirate crew singing a song that sounds like they're bragging of conquests, but the last line of each verse reveals them to be unusually enlightened in their attitudes towards women.
 For example, a verse about a woman who gets so drunk she passes out ends "so we took her to bed, and rested her head, and we left 'cause that's what gentlemen do".
 The last pirate to sing starts in on something that's clearly not going that direction, and he gets out about two lines before being shot dead by the (unseen before this point) female captain, of whom the other pirates are all visibly terrified.